A home water filter provides a safer source than untreated tap water for drinking and cooking.

 It's inexpensive though, and you can buy one at most local drug stores, and even larger grocery chains carry them now, usually in the bottled water isle.

-For a filter you can easily attach to the faucet, Brita does make one, and there's another brand called Pur which filters out more contaminants than Brita, from what I understand.
-These are good in that you can turn them on and off, so when you're washing dishes you can still use tap water, and save the filter for making drinking and cooking water.
+For a filter you can easily attach to the faucet, Brita does make one, and there's another brand called Pur which filters out more contaminants than Brita, Pur is the brand I have on my kitchen faucet for when our local spring water is not available (occasionally the water tables get low enough that our local spring water sources stop flowing).
+The faucet models are handy.
+There's nothing to take up counter space, and you can turn them on and off so when you're washing dishes you can use tap water, and switch to the filtered water for drinking and cooking water.

 Reverse osmosis filters are usually installed under the sink, with a separate faucet for the filtered water, and require a bit of cosmetic "surgery" on your sink or countertop.

 You may also want to consider a shower filter for your home.
 Think about it - our skin is the largest organ of our body, and it's quite permeable.
 When we take a hot shower we just open up all those pores!

 A number of shower filters serve a dual purpose, reducing the amount of water used per shower, as well as filtering contaminants from the water.
 Some even have varying spray options so you can choose more of a massaging pulse, a steady stream, or a combination.

 When you're ready to make a larger investment in water filtration there's the option of installing a system to filter the water for your whole house.
 This usually is installed in the basement, or sometimes in the garage.

 There's a number of types of water filters, including: